 Lipstick Through The Ages

 Lipstick.
 We have seen it on every girl.
-For many, wearing it’s a rite of passage like Rat Removal Vero Beach FL.
-It’s one of things we do to announce that we are prepared to become women.
+For many, wearing it’s a rite of passage like Critter Control Fort Lauderdale It’s one of things we do to announce that we are prepared to become women.
 It is a very curious thing to expect from a combination of pigments, oils, waxes and emollients.

 This decorative has been with humanity for quite some time.
 Or the century prior to that.
 The roots of lipstick lie in the mists of time; at the beginnings of human culture in fact.